A Channel Four film

 They become Britain's invisible people.
 Erased from the unemployment numbers and from public debate.
 Trapped by a system supposed to help them.

-Watch the film here on Channel Four's website.
+Watch the film on YouTube above, or here on 4oD, Channel Four's website.

 The stories

-Each case study speaks to a different aspect of the problem.
+Each case study speaks to a different aspect of the crisis.

 Click to read more.